-How can I tell if a banana is ripe?
+How can you tell if a banana is ripe?

 You can tell if a banana is fully ripe when it’s a dark yellow dotted with brown spots.
 This means they are at their sweetest and packed full of flavor!

-Should I just stick the whole banana in the freezer?
+Can you just stick a whole banana in the freezer?